 The Matching Process

 Making a great match is of the highest priority at Family Source.
-Our Co-founders Staci Swiderski and Zara Griswold personally handle each match, ensuring that all parties have similar expectations for their journey.
+Our experienced Client Relation Managers ensure that all parties have similar expectations for their journey.
 Surrogacy is an extremely emotional and intimate experience and making the proper match takes not only skill, but intuition.

-Zara and Staci are both mothers through Surrogacy and can appreciate the gamut of emotions that the matching process can evoke.
+Our co-founders, Zara and Staci, are both mothers through Surrogacy and can appreciate the gamut of emotions that the matching process can evoke.
 Having made nearly a thousand successful matches is a testimony to their expertise.

 Surrogate Screening Process

 - In-depth application

 - Written consent from OB

 - Complete medical history, including previous pregnancy and delivery records

 - Criminal background check (on both candidate and their spouse/partner)

 - Professional psychological screening (of candidate and spouse/partner)